Code-Institute-Submissions/wilko90-UCFD-Milestone-Daftpunk-Discography/TESTING.md

 * Logo and navbar icon are visible and alinged.
   * Navbar contents when collapsed is centered and remains fluid with content beneath.
   * Navbar text is the correct colour and sizing is proportionate.
-  * Nav bar icon on screen sizes of 280px or less, remains in line with logo
+  * Nav bar icon on screen sizes of 280px or less remain in line with logo
 * Carousel is active and in line with content above and below.
-  * Images resolution remains intact.
+  * Image resolutions remain intact.
   * Slide indicators are removed when viewing on screen sizes of 576px and below.
-* Display-4 title and paragraph text below remains readable, centered and static
+* Display-4 title and paragraph text below remain readable, centered and static
 * Discography sample images are split into different coloumns within respective viewports and are dynamic with each other.
-  * Titles are readable centered and inline.
+  * Titles are readable, centered and inline.
-  * Media controls are centerd and sit fluid with image and text.
+  * Media controls are centered and sit fluid with image and text.
-* Artists Image cards remains with in the margins and doesnt overflow.
+* Artists Image cards remain within the margins and do not overflow.
-  * Text has reduced in size for viewpiorts of 768px and below also centered.
+  * Text has reduced in size for viewports of 768px and below.
+Also centered.
   * `Click for Bio` buttons are sized inline with text and headings.
 * Social heading "connect" and link icons are reduced in size for smaller viewports and remain responsive to all devices.

 ### Discography
-* Titles are readable centered and inline.
+* Titles are readable, centered and inline.
-* Discography Images cards are dynamic, margins inline and resolution still looks clean.
+* Discography image cards are dynamic, margins inline and resolution remains high.
-  * Text is alligned and centered.
+  * Text is aligned and centered.
-  * Media controls allinded and centred.
+  * Media controls aligned and centered.
   * `Link to buy` button text and border radius reduced in 768px and reduced again in 576px.

 ### About
-* Text to wrap around Image fluidly be readable and alinged correctly on large and medium view points.
+* Text to wrap around image fluidly, is readable and alinged correctly on large and medium view points.
-* Image aligned to the left of the page siting on text with correct margin.
+* Image aligned to the left of the page sitting on text with correct margin.
   * Image removed when viewed on small viewports.
-* Evolution video with appropriate padding for all viewports and alligned neatly.
+* Evolution video with appropriate padding for all viewports and aligned neatly.
-  * controls to reduce in size and remain dynamic and fluid with padding
+  * Controls to reduce in size and remain dynamic and fluid with padding.
-  * On smaller viewports it is recomended the user to view the media in full screen.
+  * On smaller viewports, it is recommended the user view the media in full screen.

 ### Contact
-* Call to action title and button removed
+* Call to action title and button removed.
-* Ensure that the "Contact us" and "Newsletter" sections sit in appropriate coloumns,
+* Ensure that the "Contact us" and "Newsletter" sections sit in appropriate coloumns.
-  * On smaller Viewports both sections sit neatly in a stacked view
+  * On smaller Viewports, both sections sit neatly in a stacked view
-  * text content to reduce in size but remain readbale in small viewpoints
+  * Text content to reduce in size but remain readable in small viewpoints
   * `Send` and `Subscribe` buttons reduce in size when viewed in a small viewpoint.

 ## Modal Testing

-All functions below were tested on every page with dektop,tablet and mobile devices.
+All functions below were tested on every page with desktop, tablet and mobile devices.

-As the modal is only for demonstration purposes, the content submited will not be registered and the user will be shown an error "405" message resulting in the user pressing the back button to be returned to the page.
+As the modal is only for demonstration purposes, the content submitted will not be registered and the user will be shown an error "405" message, resulting in the user pressing the back button to be returned to the page.

-* Ensure that the modal is displayed centraly above the navbar
+* Ensure that the modal is displayed centrally above the navbar
-* Ensure that the modal apperars centraly once activated
+* Ensure that the modal appears centrally once activated
-* Ensure that you can exit with by clicking the cross
+* Ensure that you can exit by clicking the cross
 * Ensure sure you can exit by clicking `esc` on your keyboard
 * Ensure you can exit by clicking with your cursor away from pop up
-* Ensure that all text is visable and readable
+* Ensure that all text is visible and readable
-* That the `Sign Up` button is visable, correct colour and the hover class is active.
+* That the `Sign Up` button is visible, the correct colour and the hover class is active.
 * Ensure that the `Sign Up` button is clickable
-* Ensure that the place holder text dissapears when user is inputting data
+* Ensure that the place holder text disappears when user is inputting data
-* If no data is inputted but user clicks submit that an error message is dispalayed "! please fill in this field"
+* If no data is inputted but user clicks submit, that an error message is dispalayed "! please fill in this field"
 * Ensure that if the user does not enter a valid email address with an "@" a error message appers when submited "! please inlcude a '@'"
-* Ensure that once submited the user is divited back to there current webpage.
+* Ensure that once submited the user is diverted back to their current webpage.
 * Ensure the modal is not displayed when on the Contact page.

 ## Navigation Bar

 All functions below were tested on every page with dektop,tablet and mobile devices.

-* All navigation links are active and send user correctly to there desired location
+* All navigation links are active and send user correctly to the desired location
   * `Home`-`Discography`-`About`-`Contact`
   * `Discography`-`About`-`Contact`-`Home`
   * `About`-`Contact`-`Home`-`Discography`
   * `Contact`-`Home`-`Discography`-`About`
-* Ensure All navigation links are in correct order on all active links
+* Ensure all navigation links are in correct order on all active links
-* Ensure that the logo Image is active and once clicked always revert back to the `home`page
+* Ensure that the logo image is active and once clicked always reverts back to the `home`page
   * This was tested on all pages
-* Ensure that the navigation links Hover classes are active and underline with a white line once interacted with when in desptop view.
+* Ensure that the navigation links Hover Classes are active and underlined with a white line once interacted with when in desptop view.
-* Ensure that the navigation background Image static and the resouluton is high.
+* Ensure that the navigation background image is static and the resolution is high.
-* Ensure the navbar height is consistent bewteen pages
+* Ensure the navbar height is consistent between pages
-* Ensure that Navigation links do not open in a new tab.
+* Ensure that navigation links do not open in a new tab.
 * Ensure the Navbar remains sticky when scrolling down the webpage
-* Ensure that the relative active link remains different from inactive links
+* Ensure that the active link remains different from inactive links
 * Ensure logo remains same size when viewed on tablet and mobile device
 * Ensure Burger icon activates when in mobile device or small viewports
-* Ensure burger icon collapses when active and navigation links appear,centered and readable.
+* Ensure burger icon collapses when active and navigation links appear centered and readable.
-* Ensure Burger Navigation links dissapear when burger icon Is not active
+* Ensure Burger Navigation links disappear when burger icon is not active

 ## Footer

-All Functions below were tested on every page with dektop,tablet and mobile devices.
+All Functions below were tested on every page with dektop, tablet and mobile devices.

-* Ensure footer is posisitoned at the bottom of every page
+* Ensure footer is positioned at the bottom of every page
-* Ensure the hover styling is active when cursor is active on soical links (desktop)
+* Ensure the hover styling is active when cursor is active on social links (desktop)
 * Ensure each social link sends to correct destination
   * Facebook-Facebook
   * Instagram-Instagram
   * Youtube-Youtube
 * Ensure each social site appears in a new tab
-* Ensure footer reamins static on all viewports
+* Ensure footer remains static on all viewports
-* Ensure Social links remain in the correct order on all links
+* Ensure social links remain in the correct order on all links
  * Facbook-Instagram-Youtube

 ## Media Players

 ### Audio
- All functions below were tested on every page with dektop,tablet and mobile devices.
+ All functions below were tested on every page with dektop, tablet and mobile devices.
- * Media Does not start unless interacted with
+ * Media does not start unless interacted with
- * Media controls visable,static and are responsive in lower viewports, tablet and mobile
+ * Media controls visible, static and are responsive in lower viewports, tablet and mobile
    * `Play`,`Pause`,`volume`, `scrubbing toggle`,`download` option
-* Correct Media is linked with the correct player
+* Correct media is linked with the correct player
-* Media starts when `play` button is intiated
+* Media starts when `play` button is initiated
-  * Media will not stop playing if another track is selected and played, causing audio to overlap. to prevent this java script is required.
+  * Media will not stop playing if another track is selected and played, causing audio to overlap.
+To prevent this, java script is required.
 [Stack Overflow](https://stackoverflow.com/questions/43430897/javascript-to-stop-playing-sound-when-another-starts)
-* Media pauses when `pause` button is intiated
+* Media pauses when `pause` button is initiated
-* media mutes when `mute` button is intiated
+* Media mutes when `mute` button is initiated
-* `Volume toggle` when intated lower or increase volume (only on desktop)
+* `Volume toggle` when initiated decreases or increases volume (only on desktop)
 * Media can be scrubbed forwards and backwards with toggle
 * Media downloads when download button is initiated.
-* Media player compatiable with Safari,Chrome,Mozzila,Microsoft edge (tested on latest versions)
+* Media player compatible with Safari, Chrome, Mozilla, Microsoft Edge (tested on latest versions)
+* 'Incompatible browser' text is not shown when compatible.
-* Uncompatable browser text does not show unless uncompatble.
-(Uncompatablelity I couldnt test as all testing was done on the latest verions of specific web browsers so audio worked. here is a link with browsers that support the `audio` and the version that is supported [link](https://www.w3schools.com/tags/tag_audio.asp).
+* All testing was done on the latest verions of these web browsers.
+Audio worked throughout.
+Here is a link with browsers that support the `audio` tag and the version that is supported [link](https://www.w3schools.com/tags/tag_audio.asp).
+* Compatibility was not checked on older versions of web browsers.

 ### video
- All functions below were tested on every page with dektop,tablet and mobile devices.
+ All functions below were tested on every page with dektop, tablet and mobile devices.
-* Media doesn not play unless intiated
+* Media does not play unless intiated
-* Media is visable,static and are responsive in lower viewports, tablet and mobile
+* Media is visible, static and are responsive in lower viewports, tablet and mobile.
-* Media controls are viusable
+* Media controls are visible
- * `Play`,`pause`,`scrubbing toggle`,`mute`,`volume bar` to increase audio higher,lower(desktop only) Fullscreen option, download option.
+ * `Play`,`pause`,`scrubbing toggle`,`mute`,`volume bar` to increase audio higher, lower (desktop only) Fullscreen option, download option.
-* media starts when `play` button is intiated
+* Media starts when `play` button is intiated
 * Media pauses when `pause` button is intiated
-* Sound stops when `mute` buton is initiated
+* Sound stops when `mute` button is initiated
-  * Sound starts when `mute` button is off
+  * Sound starts again when `mute` button is turned off
-* Volume toggle increaes and decreases volume (desktop only)
+* Volume toggle increases and decreases volume (desktop only)
 * Media can be moved forwards or backwards with scrubbing toggle
-* Fullscreen option opens when initated
+* Fullscreen option opens when initiated
 * Media downloads when `download` button is initated
-* Media player compatiable with Safari,Chrome,Mozzila,microsoft edge (tested on latest versions) *Uncompatable browser text does not show unless uncompatble.
-(Uncompatablelity I couldnt test as all testing was done on the latest verions of specific web browsers so audio worked. here is a link with browsers that support the `audio` and the version that is supported [link](https://www.w3schools.com/tags/tag_audio.asp).
+* Media player compatible with Safari, Chrome, Mozilla, Microsoft Edge (tested on latest versions)
+* All testing was done on the latest verions of these web browsers.
+Audio worked throughout.
+Here is a link with browsers that support the `video` tag and the version that is supported [link](https://www.w3schools.com/tags/tag_audio.asp).
+* Compatibility was not checked on older versions of web browsers.

 # Further Testing <a name="further-testing"></a>

 ### Forms

-All functions below were tested on every page with dektop,tablet and mobile devices.
+All functions below were tested on every page with dektop, tablet and mobile devices.

 * Ensure the form text is readable and centered in container
-* Ensure all place holder text is in thge correct sections
+* Ensure all place holder text is in the correct sections
-* Ensure that the `Send` button is visable, centered and the hover styling is active
+* Ensure that the `Send` button is visible, centered and the hover styling is active
-* Ensure when `Send` button is intiated with out any input in the text fields that an error message appears '!
+* Ensure when `Send` button is initiated without any input in the text fields that an error message appears '!
 Please fill in this field'.
 * Ensure all fields need appropriate data added before submiting
   * Valid Email address with @ in email field
   * Number required in number field
   * Text in Name field
-  * Text in Queiry field
+  * Text in Query field

 ### Carousel

-All functions below were tested on every page with dektop,tablet and mobile devices.
+All functions below were tested on every page with dektop, tablet and mobile devices.

-* Ensure that three Images are attached to the Carousel
+* Ensure that three images are attached to the Carousel
-* Ensure the Image resolution stays high in diffrent viewports and devices
+* Ensure the image resolution stays high in different viewports and devices
-* Ensure that the Indacators are present on medium/large viewports
+* Ensure that the indicators are present on medium/large viewports
-* Ensure that that Indactors are working to show next and previous images
+* Ensure that that indicators are working to show next and previous images
-* Ensure that the Image automaticly alternates after 10 seconds
+* Ensure that the image automatically alternates after 10 seconds
 * Ensure that carousel is working in multiple browsers (browsers listed in 'browser testing')

 # Browser Testing <a name="browser-testing"></a>
 All browser testing was done with the same method above
-* Problems usually rise when my css was not compatable with most browsers, running my css code through a [Auto-Prefixer](https://autoprefixer.github.io/) solved these compatablity issues.
+* Problems usually occurred when my CSS was not compatible with most browsers.
+Running my CSS code through a [Auto-Prefixer](https://autoprefixer.github.io/) solved these compatibility issues.

 ## Chrome-Microsoft Edge
 * All testing approved

 ## Firefox
 * No download button on audio or video players
-  * Instead its requiered that you right click and 'save as' to download
+  * Instead, right click and 'save as' to download
 * All other testing approved

 ## Safari
-The Responsive test on safari was done by enabling the built in "responsive mode" tag thats enabled via the advance settings.
+The Responsive test on Safari was done by enabling the built in "responsive mode" tag.
+This is enabled via the advanced settings.
 * Stacking issues with the navbar
   * Fix by adding a `display: -webkit-box;` to `.banner-image` class.
   * Fix found at [Stackoverflow](https://stackoverflow.com/questions/35137085/flexbox-code-working-on-all-browsers-except-safari-why)